pimcore/pimcore/doc/Development_Documentation/09_Development_Tools_and_Details/09_Cache/README.md

 #### Disable the Cache for a Single Request
 Sometimes it's useful to deactivate the cache for testing purposes for a single request.
-You can do this by passing the url parameter `nocache=true`.
+You can do this by passing the URL parameter `nocache=true`.
 Note: This is only possible if you have enabled the `DEBUG MODE` in *Settings* > *System*

 For example: `http://www.pimcore.org/download?nocache=true`

 This will disable the entire cache, not only the output-cache.
-To disable only the output-cache you can add this url parameter: `?pimcore_outputfilters_disabled=true` Here you can find more [magic parameters](../15_Magic_Parameters.md).
+To disable only the output-cache you can add this URL parameter: `?pimcore_outputfilters_disabled=true` Here you can find more [magic parameters](../15_Magic_Parameters.md).